gicentre/elm-vegalite/docs/changeNotes.md

 - `leTitleOrient` for positioning a title relative to legend content.

+### Bug Fixes

+- `niInterval` now correctly generates a time unit string rather than `"unit":XXX`.

 ### Other Changes

 - Calling `dataFromRows` or `dataFromColumns` without `dataRow` / `dataColumn` now generates an empty dataset that can be useful for creating annotation layers with literals.
 - Minor improvements to the API documentation.
-- Additions to tests for new VL4.9 features
+- Additions to tests for new VL4.9 and VL4.10 features.
 - New gallery examples.

 ---